eSPEAR Certificate Series Overview

 - Internally offered opportunities within FSU:

 - Attend the Quarterly Research Project Discussion Group (RPDG) Meetings: 2 points per meeting attended.
 Please email Pamela Ray at firstname.lastname@example.org if you would like to be added to the meeting invite list.

 - Complete any supplemental or advanced eSPEAR or OVPR course (online or in-person): 2 points per course completed

-- Externally offered opportunities outside organization (NCURA, SRA, COGR, NACUA, UCRF, FDP or agency/sponsor) - Maximum of 6 points (of total 10 points) can be earned via external sources.
+- Externally offered opportunities outside organization (NCURA, SRA, COGR, NACUA, UCRF, FDP, AGA and other agencies /sponsors) - Maximum of 6 points (of total 10 points) can be earned via external sources.

 - Workshop or Conference: 4 points per day (2 points per half day)

 - Webinar of 60 minutes or longer: 2 points

 - Other programs focused on research administration that are not covered in one of the categories above can be submitted to SRA with details to request attendance credit.

 - Internally offered opportunities within FSU: